 We would like to offer more exams online.
 You can help us achieve that goal and make some money doing so.
 If you compile the solutions to an exam (all exercises included, written in LaTeX and the solution is not already accessible) you earn up to CHF 50.-.
 If the exam itself is not yet accessible online and you provide a LaTeX document containing the tasks you earn an additional CHF 25.-.

-If you have passed oral exams, please write a protocol with LaTeX and send it as a PDF and/or PS document to firstname.lastname@example.org.
-You will earn up to CHF 35.-.
+If you have passed oral exams, please write a protocol with LaTeX and send it as a PDF and/or PS document to firstname.lastname@example.org as explained above.
+You will earn up to CHF 60.-.

 Exams of the IFOR could be accessible on the homepage of the OBIS.